-There are currently no vacancies on the Parish Council.
+There are currently four vacancies on the Parish Council.

 The following information might be helpful for anyone wishing to become a Councillor when vacancies do occur.
 The role is a voluntary position and requires 1.5 hours each month for attendance at the Parish Council meetings.
 The average time spent per month for each councillor outside of the monthly meeting is 2-3 hours, but this depends entirely on how much time you have and would like to devote to the role.
 There are courses to attend and other areas to get involved in if you would like.